 - Consistently treated - For example, a business manager purchases stamps for the department.
-Investigator A uses five stamps for various mailings related to his project and investigator B uses eight stamps for various mailings related to her project.
+Investigator A uses five stamps for various mailings related to a project and investigator B uses eight stamps for various mailings related to a project.
 If the cost of the stamps is included as a direct cost to investigator A or B's sponsored project, and similar costs (stamps) incurred in like circumstances (general purpose) are included in the university's F&A rate, the cost are not treated consistently.

 What are some examples of unallowable direct costs?

 - Alumni activities